swcarpentry/git-novice/episodes/04-changes.md

 usethis::use_git()
 ```

-Create your biography file `me.md` using the Rstudio editor.
+Create your biography file `me.md` using the RStudio editor.

 ```r
 usethis::edit_file("me.md")